Gamma-radiation sky maps from compact binaries: Beyond single dipoles: Multipolar structure and binaries

-In the left panel of Fig.~\ref{fig:current_BHNS}, we display the northern hemisphere of the star.
+In the left panel of figure~\ref{fig:current_BHNS}, we display the northern hemisphere of the star.
 The colormap represents $\lambda$ on a linear scale, and the southern hemisphere appears anti-symmetric (i.e.~with $\lambda \rightarrow -\lambda$).
 The BH is situated in the direction indicated by the arrowhead.
-The magnetic polar cap is displayed as a red line in the left panel, and as a green line in the middle and right panels.
-We also draw the BH cap as a black line in the left panel (gray lines in middle and right panels).
+The magnetic polar cap is displayed as a red line in the left panel, and as a green line in the right panel.
+We also draw what we call the ``BH cap'' as a black line in the left panel (gray line the right panel).
 The BH cap encloses those field lines which enter the BH.
 The BH cap is remarkably close to the polar cap, nearly sharing a segment of its boundary.
+Field lines which emanate from points that are squished between the BH cap and polar cap are the only closed field lines which pass over the BH.
+By ``passing over'' the BH (or ``under'' for the southern hemisphere), we mean in the sense of reaching the far side of the BH (leftmost region in the middle panel of figure~\ref{fig:current_BHNS}).
 This indicates that not many field lines pass over the BH and return to the star; most field lines that pass over the BH are open.
-This field line behavior is illustrated in the center panel of Fig.~\ref{fig:current_BHNS}, where field lines have been integrated from the BH cap (gray), as well as from the segment of the magnetic polar cap which nearly borders the BH cap (green).
+This field line behavior is illustrated in the center panel of figure~\ref{fig:current_BHNS}, where field lines have been integrated from the BH cap (gray), as well as from the segment of the magnetic polar cap which nearly borders the BH cap (green).